Holiday Inn Resort Krabi Review (Thailand)

 Around the hotel are ATM’s, restaurants and mini-marts with Ao Nang a 15-minute walk away.
 My two LOVED the disco tuk-tuk!
 There are no seat belts or helmets but it is an experience.
 I would also highly recommended a long boat trip to the other islands.
 I’ve more information on this coming soon!

-This an excellent contender for family accommodation, and the added little touches make it a fun place for kids and adults.
+This an excellent contender for one of the best family hotels Krabi.
+The added little touches make it a fun place for kids and adults.
 The kids’ pools and slides perfect for younger ones!

 Pin for later?